MA Global Media and Digital Cultures (Online)

 Studying at SOAS

-SOAS's research in film and media is in the top 20 in the UK and over a third of our research publications are world-leading (4*) (REF 2021).
+SOAS is ranked among the top 20 in the UK for Communication and Media Studies, and is 7th in the UK for Academic Reputation in the field (QS World University Rankings 2026).
 Gain a global perspective unlike any other from a world-renowned university based in the heart of London.

 Study Tours